My Baptism ~ The Fragrance of Christ ~ Oregon, USA

 After class, he drove forty-five minutes to take me home, patiently listening to an eight-year-old child’s endless questions.
 For about six months, I attended the discipleship class and continued to press the issue of baptism.
 During this time of waiting, we celebrated Thanksgiving, Christmas, and my 9th Birthday.
 Often the anticipated event of my baptism crossed my mind.
 Even though I was the youngest in the discipleship class, faithfully, I turned in weekly lessons because I was determined to demonstrate that I did know what it meant to be baptized.

 As anticipated, spring arrived in the valley bringing the fragrant colors of red tulips, white crocuses, yellow daffodils and blue hyacinths.
-My baby sister was born on the first day of March, almost a leap-year baby.
+My baby sister, Elisabeth was born on the first day of March, almost a leap-year baby.
 Four weeks later, my parents gave me permission to make my public commitment to Jesus Christ.
 On Palm Sunday, my family sat in the back of the church because of having a new baby, we did not sit in our regular pew.
 Therefore, the walk down the aisle was much longer than I had mentally planned.
 Aisles are quite a bit longer when you are just nine years old.
 Reverend Elving smiled as I walked to the front of the church to confess Jesus Christ as my LORD and Savior, while the congregation sang the invitational hymn, Just as I Am.
 To this day, I remember the sound of my patent leather Sunday-School shoes tapping the polished wood floor.
 Intentionally, I walked with purposed, even steps, being very careful not to scuffle or make any unnecessary noise.

 The First Baptist Church always served Communion (The Lord’s Supper) the first Sunday of each month.
 It was very exciting to be able to take communion after I was baptized.
 For me, because the Disciples took communion with Jesus, I had to take Communion in order to be HIS disciple.
 It was of the utmost importance to me.